legendetm/swagger-docs/README.md

 <tr>
 <td><b>parent_controller</b></td>
-<td>Assign a different controller to use for the configuration</td>
+<td>Assign a different controller to use for the configuration - can be class, class name or array of class names</td>
 <td></td>
 </tr>